Impact-Aware Task-Space Quadratic-Programming Control: Introduction

 \section{Introduction}

-In robotics, instantaneous impacts occur when robots make contact -- intentionally or accidentally -- at relatively high velocities (cf. \figRef{fig:end-effector-illustration}).
-Impacts may cause high impulsive forces and velocity jumps at the contacting surfaces.
-Impact energy and jumps propagate through the robot's links in the joints, which might cause severe mechanical damage.
-Abrupt changes in velocity or torque mean discontinuities that may destabilize closed-loop controllers.
-Floating-base robots can also witness sudden breaks of pre-existing unilateral contacts resulting in a sudden loss of balance.
+When (rigid) robots collide --~intentionally or inadvertently~-- with a rigid surface with a fairly high relative speed, the induced forces are impulsive and the contact state is uncertain.
+The shock propagates through the robots' linkages into the joints and can severely damage some parts of the hardware, e.g., the harmonic gears, weak linkages and/or torque sensors (if any).

-When possible, a simple solution is to plan and control new contacts carefully with near-zero contact admissible velocities.
-Otherwise, new contacts are made with relatively high velocities, e.g., walking or jumping humanoids.
-In this case, the robot continuous dynamic equations of motions are not a good match for the induced physics, and another set of equations must be considered together with a transition policy (called reset maps).
-Such a transition policy requires knowledge of additional parameters that depend on the environment (and robot) stiffness, the impact model, the impact localization on the robot (and on the environment), the contact normal, the exact impact time, etc. Acquiring \emph{in-situ}, instantaneously, and reliably these parameters is not always possible in practice.
+A common remedy is to carefully plan contact transitions with near-to-zero relative speed.
+However, this strategy can not achieve specific tasks such as walking or jumping humanoids, hammering, and swift grabbing.
+For such tasks, the following robotic issues shall be improved concurrently: (i) design impact-resilient hardware (this is not tackled in this paper); and (ii) devise robust control strategies that switch the robot equations of motions and subsequent controllers following a transition policy called reset maps.
+The switching often requires a precise impact model and knowledge of additional parameters that depend on the environment and the robot, e.g., the impact localization on the robot (and on the environment surface), the contact normal, and the exact impact time.
+Acquiring these parameters \emph{in-situ}, instantaneously, and reliably is not always possible in practice.

-\ifBlockComment Related works assume continuity of the underlying interaction model, e.g.,~the mass-spring-damper model was chosen by~\cite{hu2007energy, stanisic2012adjusting, heck2016guaranteeing}.
-In bipedal walking robots, the well-known ZMP-based controller relies on pre-generated impact-less trajectories~\cite{grizzle2014automatica}.
-Alternative approaches that enable impacts combine off-line trajectory planning and a reset map~\cite{konno2011impact, hereid2016icra, rijnen2017icra}.
-However, these approaches are limited: it might be (i) time-consuming to generate high-dimensional trajectories (e.g., for humanoid robots with many joints); (ii) difficult to correctly estimate or predict the impact timing and the impact location; and (iii) impossible to introduce sensory feedback to stabilize/regulate the impact-induced state jumps in pre-defined trajectories. \fi

-In fact, a large part of handling properly robotic impacts must be tackled first from a hardware design viewpoint.
-It is the hardware design that reveals how much impact the robot can achieve without failures.
-Knowing the hardware capabilities in terms of impact resilience, allows to deal with impact-aware motion planning and control.
-Usually, the impact duration is too small to react within the controller time-range (typically $1$ to $5$\unitTimeMS, depending on the contact properties and the robot control architecture).
-Yet, the controller can be designed to regulate the pre-impact velocity safely.

-In this paper, we address general-purpose impact-aware tasks, including floating-base robots.
-Instead of explicitly designing a dedicated controller to handle task-aware impacts, we integrate impact and continuous dynamic models as well as constraints consistently as part of our whole-body multi-objective controller that relies on \emph{quadratic program} (QP) solving \citep{bouyarmane2019tro}.